coherence-community/coherence-demo/README.md

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4 and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

-> **Note:** To run this demonstration locally, you require Oracle Coherence 12.2.1.3.0 version.
+> **Note:** To run this demonstration, you require Oracle Coherence 12.2.1.4.0 version or above.

 ## Table of Contents